 Think of marketing as an investment.
 It’s going to cost you a little to get it running, but if done properly, it’s going to boost your business to an entirely new level.

-- Define your marketing goals: The first step is to define your marketing goals.
-Your goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
+- Define your marketing goals: The first step is using the SMART framework (specific, measurable, achievable, relevant, time-bound) to define your marketing goals.
 For example, you may be looking to increase sales by 20% in the next quarter or increase website traffic by 50% in the next six months.

-- Use the SWOT data: Consider your strengths, weaknesses, opportunities, and threats.
-Research your competition to understand how you can differentiate yourself from them.
+- Use the SWOT data: Identify strengths, weaknesses, opportunities, and threats to differentiate from competitors.

-- Allocate your budget: The fifth step is to allocate your budget.
-You should determine how much money you can afford to spend on marketing based on your overall business goals and financial resources.
-A general rule of thumb is to allocate 5-10% of your total revenue to marketing, although this can vary depending on the industry and the company’s size.
+- Allocate your budget: The fifth step is to allocate your budget based on your business goals and financial resources.
+Typically, 5-10% of total revenue is recommended, though this can vary by industry and company size.

 Step 3: Create a Restaurant Identity and Menu